Technorely/tendermint/docs/spec/abci/apps.md

 - `p2p/filter/id/<ID>`, where `<ID>` is the peer node ID (ie. the pubkey.Address() for the peer's PubKey)

-If either of these queries return a non-zero ABCI code, Tendermint will refuse to connect to the peer.
+If either of these queries return a non-zero ABCI code, Tenderely will refuse to connect to the peer.

 ### Paths